kare22/UT_BIG_DATA_project/project1/README.md

   - Solution : The data is grouped by medallion (taxi), and the average trip time and average idle time are calculated.
 The utilization is then computed as the ratio of total trip time to the sum of total trip time and idle time.
 2) Query 2: Average time for a taxi to find its next fare per destination borough
   - Description: The average time it takes for a taxi to find its next fare(trip) per destination borough.
-This can be computed by finding the difference of time, e.g. in seconds, between the drop off of a trip and the pick up of the next trip.
+This can be computed by finding the difference of time, e.g. in seconds, between the dropoff of a trip and the pickup of the next trip.
   - Solution: The data is grouped by dropoff_borough, and the average idle time (the time between drop-off and the next pickup) is calculated to determine how long taxis wait for their next fare in each borough.
-4) Query 3: Number of trips that started and ended within the same borough
+3) Query 3: Number of trips that started and ended within the same borough
   - Description: Count of the number of trips that started and ended within the same borough,
   - Solution: The data is filtered to remove rows where either pickup_borough or dropoff_borough is null.
 Then, it counts the number of trips where the pickup_borough and dropoff_borough are the same.
-5) Query 4: Number of trips that started in one borough and ended in another
+4) Query 4: Number of trips that started in one borough and ended in another
   - Description: Count of the number of trips that started in one borough and ended in another one
   - Solution: The data is filtered to remove rows where either pickup_borough or dropoff_borough is null.
 Then, it counts the number of trips where pickup_borough and dropoff_borough are not the same.

-To check that Q3 and Q4 have correct result, under "Miscellaneous" is check that Q3 and Q4 counts match the total number of trips.
+To check that Q3 and Q4 have correct result, under "Miscellaneous" is a check that Q3 and Q4 counts match the total number of trips.